SMGCommunity/Petari/docs/CONTRIBUTING.md

 Decompilers such as Hex-Rays (included in IDA Pro) are useful as they can make the decompilation easier to write.

 Be sure that all of your submitted code follows the guidelines that are listed below.
 When running `make`, it is REQUIRED that the output is 1:1.
-After the code matches, be sure to run `scripts/markDecompiled.py` to mark the function as decompiled.
+After the code matches, be sure to run `scripts/check.py` to check the function that you want to mark.
+If it matches, it will automatically be marked as decompiled.

 If you have any questions or concerns, please join [our Discord server](https://discord.gg/k7ZKzSDsVq)!